Microsoft VS Code

 As I am writing this article, I have just received the news that Microsoft has acquired Github, Though I am not going to comment on that, I would just say that I am pretty sure that VScode will get even tighter integration with Github.

 The current integration is totally amazing and you can do pretty much everything with git from within the workspace itself and it will only get better from here.

-I think VSCode is a great code editor and the fact that despite being a Microsoft product I am able to run it on my Linux machines is just plain amazing.
+I think Microsoft VS Code is a great code editor and the fact that despite being a Microsoft product I am able to run it on my Linux machines is just plain amazing.
 It is totally free and open source and includes more or less every feature that I would need.
 Lastly, a large number of people contributing to the project via plugins makes it even better.

-Do you use VSCode?.
+Do you use Microsoft VS Code?
 What do you like most about it?
 Do let me know in the comment section below.